 Students are referred by their school district to attend High Road School.
 They are generally in grades 9–12 (aged 14 to 21) and face disabilities in a variety of areas, including Specific Learning Disability, Autism Spectrum Disorder, Intellectual Disability, Other Health Impairment, and Emotional Disability.

-We are proud to employ certified special education teachers, TACT II trained staff (verbal de-escalation/physical restraints), Licensed Social Worker, speech language pathologist, and an occupational therapist.
+We are proud to employ certified special education teachers, TACT II trained staff (crisis intervention), Licensed Social Worker, speech language pathologist, and an occupational therapist.

 Our students attended several learning-based field trips around Philadelphia throughout the 2017-2018 school year.
 We hosted speakers from various agencies from around the city that are geared towards helping our students get involved in job training/readiness programs.

 Many of our students earned elective credits in a Career and Research Development course (CRD).
 In that course they learned about resume building, the job application process, and the interview process.
 Our staff helped students build resumes, apply for real jobs, and go through a mock interview process.
 Our students also participated in school related jobs such as breakfast/lunch delivery, cleaning/maintenance, and general office work.
 Through a partnership with OVR we brought in guest speakers to discuss topics related to job readiness and career development.
 We helped several of our students sign up for their services.
 Case Managers from Office of Vocational Rehabilitation will pick up students from our school and take them to interview for jobs and internships in the community.
 Office of Vocational Rehabilitation (OVR) and currently working with Horizon House in Philadelphia which offers a similar program for students with disabilities.